Visualize the whole life cycle of your project, detailing its phases and processes/activities.

 This alarm clock will be ideal to demonstrate the balance time in your presentation.

-Highlight a part-to-whole relationship of different categories and compare various groups with a stacked bar chart.
+Highlight the part-to-whole relationships of categories and compare various groups with this stacked bar graph.

-Visualize the growth of your project with abstract growing leafs on a tree.
+Communicate your project growth with a visual metaphor of growing leaves on a tree.

 Keep track of your vision and strategy with this well-known performance management tool.

-Compare two different time series datasets using an area chart combined with a line chart.
+Compare two different time series using an area chart combined with a line chart.

 Create your onion diagram with multiple layers of your projects' dependencies.

-Fantastic representation of funnel from the top of it.
+A fantastic representation of a funnel chart from the top of it.
 Perfect to represent the stages of your sales process!